YarnSpinnerTool/VSCodeExtension/README.md

 This is a [Git Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) that links to the [YarnEditor repo](https://github.com/YarnSpinnerTool/YarnEditor) repo.

 When building the extension, YarnEditor is built first and its `dist` folder is copied into the `out` folder (which the extension is built from).
-This is done by the `npm run yarneditor:build` command.
+This is done by the `npm run build` command.

 #### [`syntaxes/yarnspinner.tmLanguage.json`](./syntaxes/yarnspinner.tmLanguage.json) and [`language-configuration.json`](./language-configuration.json)